 We thoroughly test every pair of headphones based on a variety of factors, and employ a consistent testing approach so any comparisons with other pairs are trustworthy and fair.

 In this case, every pair of over-ear headphones has been used over the course of a week for 2 hours at a time.
 This allows the tester to both gauge the sound quality across a mix of genres and volumes, and to see how comfortable the headphones are when worn for extended periods.
 We’ll listen to hip-hop, rock, jazz, classical, pop and more to see how each pair performs, and will do the same with movies, podcasts and games, where applicable.
+Find out how we test and try out demo tracks for yourself in our guide to getting the best headphone sound for you.

 We also test the effectiveness of features like noise-cancelling in real-life situations, and will make sure manufacturer claims about battery life and Bluetooth range are accurate.
 Build quality, the ease of setup and any control schemes — including those involving an app — will also be judged.

 We rate over-ear headphones with a 5-point system (1 = worst, 5 = best).
-Products that excel in one or more particular fields that's rated 4 stars or above may also receive an Editors’ Choice award.
+Products that excel in one or more particular fields that's rated 4 stars or above may also receive an Editor’s Choice award.